‘Jackass’ Star Steve-O Reacts To News Of Bam Margera Alcohol Relapse

-Star of three Jackass movies, the Jackass MTV series, and its spinoff Wildboyz, Steve-O recently spoke to reporters from TMZ about his previous co-star, Bam Margera, after Margera admitted to having broken his alleged streak of sobriety.
+Steve-O, the star of three Jackass movies, the Jackass MTV series, and its spinoff Wildboyz, recently spoke to reporters from TMZ about his previous co-star, Bam Margera, after Margera admitted to having broken his alleged streak of sobriety.

 Bam Margera, who claims to have been alcohol-free for the past seven months, had a public relapse five days ago, where he popped open a beer in an Instagram video, following an alleged robbery while he was visiting the country of Columbia.